vigetlabs/colonel_kurtz_ex/README.md

       ```elixir
       # lib/your_app/block_types/image.ex

+      # 1. optional, you may choose to define the `<type>Block` module if you need to add validation at the block level (for most use cases you can skip this step; it's only necessary if you need to validate e.g. that a block has a particular number of child `:blocks`).
       defmodule YourApp.BlockTypes.ImageBlock do
-        # 1. use the BlockType macro, and specify the type string that matches the data returned by your CKJS block type
-        use ColonelKurtz.BlockType, type: "image"
+        use ColonelKurtz.BlockType

-        # 2. use the `defattributes` macro to specify the schema for your block's content
-        defattributes(
-          src: :string,
-          width: :integer,
-          height: :integer
-        )

-        # 3. optional, but encouraged - define your validation rules for the block's content
-        def validate_content(_content, changeset) do
-          changeset
-          |> validate_required([:src, :width, :height])
-          # ... any other custom validation rules you need ...
-        end

-        # 4. optional, as necessary - define validation rules for the block itself
         def validate(_block, changeset) do
           changeset
           # e.g. this block must have at least 1 child block
           |> validate_length(:blocks, min: 1)
+        end
+      end

+      # 2. define the `<type>Block.Content` module within your configured `:block_types` namespace
+      defmodule YourApp.BlockTypes.ImageBlock.Content do
+        # 3. use the BlockType macro, and specify the type string that matches the data returned by your CKJS block type
+        use ColonelKurtz.BlockTypeContent

+        # 4. use the `embedded_schema` macro to specify the schema for your block's content
+        embedded_schema do
+          field :src, :string
+          field :width, :integer
+          field :height, :integer
+        end

+        # 5. optional, but encouraged - define your validation rules for the block's content
+        def validate(_content, changeset) do
+          changeset
+          |> validate_required([:src, :width, :height])
+          # ... any other custom validation rules you need ...
         end
       end
       ```